Lateral movement and Amcache: ProgramId pivoting across hosts

 Where-Object { $_.DriverName -eq $badDriver } |

-For investigations where the attacker connected hardware (rare in remote attacks, central in insider-threat cases) — query by Manufacturer or FriendlyName:
+For cases involving connected hardware.
+Rare in remote attacks, central in insider-threat cases.
+Query by Manufacturer or FriendlyName:

 $suspiciousVendor = 'HakShop'